-6.1 Ratios of staff to students
+6.1.
+Ratios of staff to students

 The school will ensure that all students on trips are well-supervised, and that there is a sufficient ratio of adult supervisors to students on any visit to ensure the safety of the students.
-Staff will have regard to the guidance concerning the ratio of staff to students contained in the Educational Visits Handbook and in HASPEV when planning the staffing of a visit.
+Staff will have regard to the guidance concerning the ratio of staff to students contained in the Educational Visits Handbook when planning the staffing of a visit.
 In particular, staff must take account of:

-- The age of the students on the visit; - The presence of students with special needs on the visit; - The nature of the activity and the environment; - The experience of the adults in off-site supervision; - The competence of the staff involved, particularly in relation to the activities to be undertaken; - First aid cover; - Whether a trip involves water-based activities, or access to water. - Whether an additional member of staff may be needed to cover potential quarantine cover (e.g. abroad).
+- The age of the students on the visit; - The presence of students with special needs on the visit; - The nature of the activity and the environment; - The experience of the adults in off-site supervision; - The competence of the staff involved, particularly in relation to the activities to be undertaken; - First aid cover; - Whether a trip involves water-based activities, or access to water.

-6.2 DBS Clearance
+6.2.
+DBS Clearance

 Staff are reminded that the provisions of KCSIE 2023 apply throughout all school visits.
 For residential trips all accompanying adults must have passed relevant DBS/Safeguarding checks including full Safer Recruitment for volunteers.
 No parents, supporting adults or volunteers may remain with students overnight on residential school trips without these provisions being complied with.
 At all other times their contact with students must be supervised.
-Coach drivers and tour guides should not be billeted close to the girls or have access to communal areas overnight unless accompanied by staff.
+Coach drivers and tour guides should not be billeted close to the pupils or have access to communal areas overnight unless accompanied by staff.

-6.3 Behaviour
+6.3.
+Behaviour